wolfnet/wordpressplugin/readme.md

 ### 1.17.1

 * Fix for sites that use Google Maps outside of this plugin
-* Fix for Javascript error in new Smart Search functionality
+* Fix for JavaScript error in new Smart Search functionality

 ### 1.17.0